In the Czech Republic the most important legal text dealing with companies' rights is the Commercial Code.

 The Trade Licensing Act identifies the following types of trade:

-- notifiable trades (these include skilled, restricted and unqualified trades);
+- notifiable trades (these include skilled, restricted and free trades);

 - concession trades.